 I’m headed to the Greensboro Bound literary festival next week, where the novelist Wiley Cash and myself will talk about contemporary Appalachian voices, the representation and the role of writers/journalists as witnesses, and other fun stuff TBD.
 Musician Laurelyn Dossett will open.
 Cash’s novel The Last Ballad, is a fictionalized account of the life of Ella May Wiggins, a North Carolina textile worker who tried to unionize and was murdered in 1929.

-NPR News, which is already reporting on the 2018 Election in West Virginia, sent me down to Pineville to record a meet-and-greet with U.S. House candidate Richard Ojeda, sponsored by the United Mine Workers of America.
+Went down to Pineville, WV, to record a meet-and-greet with U.S. House candidate Richard Ojeda, sponsored by the United Mine Workers of America, for NPR News.
 It was lots of fun talking to Wyoming County voters about what they’re thinking about going into the election; many were teachers who had been galvanized by Ojeda during the spring’s big strike action in Charleston.

 In September 2017, I sold two nonfiction books to my dream editor, Kate Medina.
 One of the books is about the history and legacy of the Battle of Blair Mountain; the other is an essay collection.
 Here’s the announcement from Publishers Marketplace: